 Who is eligible for Golfers’ Disability Insurance?

-Professional golfers, amateur golfers, and golf coaches are typically eligible for Golfers’ Disability Insurance.
-However, some insurance companies may have specific eligibility requirements, so it’s essential to check with your provider.
+Professional, amateur, and golf coaches are typically eligible for Golfers’ Disability Insurance.
+However, some insurance companies may have specific eligibility requirements, so checking with your provider is essential.

 What is considered a disability under Golfers Disability Insurance?